Bynder/gathercontent-wordpress-plugin/readme.txt

 3. Click on the menu item "GatherContent"
 3. Link your accounts.
 You will need to enter your GatherContent account URL (e.g. http://mywebsite.gathercontent.com) and your personal GatherContent API key.
 You can find your API key in your Settings area within GatherContent, by opening the API tab.

+== Screenshots ==

+1. Quickly find your pages using filters and live search.
+2. Import GatherContent pages as Pages, Posts, Media and various Custom Post Types.
+3. Map individual fields to a huge range of places in WordPress.

 == Changelog ==

 = 2.0 =